 Schools can use the Whole school analysis to compare classes and schools.
 They can also use the individual student analysis to help them understand how each student learns best.

-Educake covers seven core subjects for students aged 11-16: science, English, geography, history, computer science, physical education, and mathematics.
+Educake covers seven core subjects for students aged 11-16: English, geography, history, computer science, natural philosophy and sciences education, and mathematics.
 The platform contains over 30,000 questions mapped to England's national curriculum and major exam boards including AQA, Edexcel, and OCR.

-Educake covers science, English, geography, history, computer science, physical education, and mathematics for students aged 11-16.
+Educake covers sciences, English, geography, history, computer science, physics education, and mathematics for students aged 11-16.
 The platform aligns with the national curriculum of England and major exam boards.
 Over half a million UK students currently use Educake for revision and assessment.

 Students can use Educake to access exam boards such as KS3 Science, GCSE AQA Science, GCSE Edexcel Science, GCSE OCR Gateway Science, IGCSE Cambridge Science, IGCSE Edexcel Science, GCSE WJEC Science, GCSE CCEA Science.
 The subscription includes English and Maths.